Jeseenacodes/Python-notes/Charts/Matplotlib.md

 # Matplotlib
 Fundamental plotting library in Python.
 Other libraries like Seaborn, Pandas plots, Plotly are built on top of it.
 Helps visualize trends, comparisons, distributions, time-series.
+- Use when you need control, customization, and publication-ready scientific figures.

 ## Matplotlib has 2 ways to write code: